brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 doing something like this for almost a month I can attest that it is a mental challenge.
 A few points that may be helpful in this regard:
 * I suspect that most people who say they are struggling mentally are really just tired, sore, and hungry.
-Take your physical preparation seriously, take it slow, and carry enough calories.
+Take your physical preparation seriously, take it slow, rest when you need it, and carry enough calories.
 You'll be fine.
 * Take the hike one 1/2 day at a time.
-I sometimes became overwhelmed when I started to think too far down the track.
-Just get yourself to the next shelter.
+I sometimes became overwhelmed when I started to think/plan too far down the track.
+Just get yourself to the next shelter safely and efficiently.
 You'll be fine.
 * Sometimes I met people hiking in the opposite direction who shared scary-sounding descriptions of upcoming trail features.
 Very often these descriptions turned out to be over-blown.
 Don't dwell much on other hikers' trail descriptions, particularly fear-mongering - everyone experiences the trail differently.
 We've all heard about "type-2 fun" (i.e. things that were hard at the time, but seemed very fun in retrospect), but I think there is also a phenomenon like "type-2 horror" when things that really weren't *that* hard in the moment seem very difficult in retrospect.
-You'll be fine.
+And it may actually be fun/stress-relieving to talk about how incredibly difficult things were.
+Don't get stressed out, you'll be fine.
 * Keep in mind that everything about the journey is impermanent.
 All torrential rain storms and all ridiculously steep climbs will pass.
 You'll be fine.
 * No matter how much of an introvert you are (like me), **the people you meet along